apache/dubbo-website/content/en/overview/mannual/rust-sdk/streaming.md

                     Err(err) => {
                         if let Some(io_err) = match_for_io_error(&err) {
                             if io_err.kind() == ErrorKind::BrokenPipe {
-                                // here you can handle special case when client
-                                // disconnected in unexpected way
                                 eprintln!("\tclient disconnected: broken pipe");
                                 break;
                             }